ellenfkh/project/documents/description.md

 extended such that new relationships could be defined by the user, then the domain is much larger and will encompass the tracking of any sort of interrelated things.
-Another general language that encompasses this domain is Prolog --- I intend to draw on Prolog`s data model of depth-first-searching the data model built up by the relationship declarations when queried.
-However, I hope to make my syntax more intuitive than Prolog`s.
+Another general language that encompasses this domain is Prolog --- I intend to draw on Prolog's data model of depth-first-searching the data model built up by the relationship declarations when queried.
+However, I hope to make my syntax more intuitive than Prolog's.

 ## Language design